josh1248/learning-projects/golang/README.md

 My notes for Go.

-Based on a local copy of "a tour of Go" at https://go.dev/tour/list.
+Based on https://go.dev/tour/list, cross referenced with https://www.youtube.com/watch?v=un6ZyFkqFKo.

 # What Go is

 A compiled language that aims to get both efficiency and readability.
-Statically typed. offers a dynamic type inference as well. described as C-like and Python-like in syntax.
+Statically typed. offers type inference as well. described as C-like and Python-like in syntax.
 It has very quick compilation time compared to other compiled languages.

 Advanced: Efficient multi-threading as well.

-Runtime: An intermediate, below interpreted languages but above compiled languages.
+Runtime: An intermediate, below interpreted languages but above compiled languages as it uses Go runtime to ensure memory safety, garbage collection etc.

 # Comparison to C and Python

 Automatically runs the function main, like C.

-strongly typed, unlike C. Expliciy conversion is required.
+strongly typed, unlike C. Explicit conversion is required.

 "fmt" module - similar in function to stdio in C.